 - Prostaglandin analogues (eg, misoprostol) are effective for preventing NSAID-induced ulcers, but they have no established role for healing ulcers.

 The pharmacology of antiulcer drugs, excluding the antibiotics used to treat H. pylori, will be reviewed here.
 The treatment of H. pylori as well as an overview of the natural history and treatment of peptic ulcer disease are discussed elsewhere.
-(See "Treatment regimens for Helicobacter pylori" and "Overview of the natural history and treatment of peptic ulcer disease".)
+(See "Treatment regimens for Helicobacter pylori" and "Peptic ulcer disease: Management".)

 H2 RECEPTOR ANTAGONISTS — H2 receptor antagonists (H2RAs) inhibit acid secretion by blocking histamine H2 receptors on the parietal cell (figure 1).
 H2RAs (eg, cimetidine, ranitidine, famotidine, and nizatidine) are still used for treatment and maintenance therapy of peptic ulcer disease, treatment of gastroesophageal reflux disease, and management of dyspepsia.
 However, they achieve less acid suppression than proton pump inhibitors.